AI-VTRC/ACWA-Data/README.md

 # ACWA-Data
 Virginia Tech's A3 lab ACWA datasets (AI &amp; Cyber for Water &amp; Agriculture)

 The ACWA lab is a cyber-physical testbed comprising a cluster of computational resources, CPUs, GPUs, sensors, water tanks, pumps, valves, pipes, and soil beds.
-The main goal of the ACWA lab is to address pressing challenges in the water and agricultural domain by utilizing cutting-edge AI and cyber technologies.
+The main goal of the ACWA lab is to address pressing challenges in the water and agricultural domains by utilizing cutting-edge AI and cyber technologies.
 <br />
 <br />
 To use this data, you implicitly agree, understand, and pledge to the following 5 aspects: <br />